Kingfisher Class

 Information power-point from parent information evening – Transition power-point

-The Bare Necessities – these are a range of maths games you can play at home
+Maths Games Bare Necessities Booklet– these are a range of maths games you can play at home

 Gallery